ENCCS/vasp-best-practices/content/tools.md

       module use /leonardo_scratch/fast/EUHPC_TD02_030/vasp_ws2024/modules
       module load pythonws-env/1.0-hpc1

+  by loading it also python, ASE, numpy, jupyter and many other packages become available.
+See all with "pip list".
 See below for how to directly write an image file.
-Also see last section for jupyter-notebook and jupyter-lab.
+See the last section for starting jupyter-lab, from which py4vasp can be run in the browser.

   ```
  ````